 Xiaolei Li is a first year PhD student in HSR.
 She received her Bachelors degree in Life Sciences from Queen's University (Kingston, Ontario).
 Her interests include quality of care and outcomes in primary care, and the effect of patient-physician interaction in the primary care settings.

-Chelsea Lyons is a first year PhD student.
-She earned her MA in clinical psychology from Cal State Northridge and her BA from the University of Texas at Austin.
-Her research interests include quality of mental health services as well as long-term care and prevention of chronic and severe mental illnesses.
+Chelsea Lyons earned her MA in clinical psychology from California State University-Northridge and her BA from the University of Texas at Austin.
+Her research interests include suicide prevention in Veterans as well as care coordination and continuity of care issues for people with serious mental illness.

-Kevin Makino is originally from Hawaii, but moved to sunny Rochester to pursue both his MD and PhD degrees at the University of Rochester through the Medical Scientist Training Program (MSTP).
-His research interests lie in understanding the impacts of family socioeconomics on children’s health and life trajectories, and his dissertation will seek to elucidate the interaction between socioeconomic status, health insurance, and educational success among children in the United States.
-In addition to pursuing his research interests, Kevin serves as Chair of the local student chapter of AcademyHealth and serves on the Diversity Committee of the medical school.
+Kevin Makino received his Bachelor’s degree in Psychology and Biopsychology from Oberlin College.
+He is originally from Hawaii, but moved to Rochester to pursue both his MD and PhD degrees at the University of Rochester through the Medical Scientist Training Program (MSTP).
+His research interests lie in policy-relevant socioeconomic influences on children’s health and life trajectories, and his dissertation will explore the interactions between socioeconomic status, children’s health insurance status, and their socio-emotional health.

 Chintan Pandya completed medical school in India.
 He then pursued a MPH degree with evaluative sciences major at SUNY Stony Brook.
 Before coming to Rochester, he worked as research assistant on health disparity project funded by the NIH.
 His research interests are health disparities and their impact on health services utilization.